-- (a) All service entrances, utility structures associated with a building, and loading docks and/or spaces shall be screened from the abutting property and from view from a public or private street or from a transit-way.
+(a) All service entrances, utility structures associated with a building, and loading docks and/or spaces shall be screened from the abutting property and from public view from a public street or from a transit-way.
 Such screening shall consist of a 5-foot wide planting strip, consisting of evergreen shrubbery sufficient to visually screen these uses, or an alternative as approved by the Planning Director.
 An optional wall or fence may be used in lieu of the 5-foot planting strip.

-An optional wall or fence may be located in the 5-foot planting strip, but the wall shall be no higher than 21⁄2 feet 3 feet in height, and shall be constructed to be between 40% 50% open, for safety and security purposes.
-Walls may be reduced in height to 30 inches within sight triangles as required by the Charlotte Department of Transportation (CDOT). - 1.
-Any fences or walls used for screening shall be constructed in a durable fashion of brick, stone, other finished masonry materials, wood posts and planks or metal or other materials specifically designed as fencing materials or any combination thereof as may be approved by the Zoning Administrator.
-The finished side of the fence shall face the abutting property.
-In no instance shall a fence or wall used for screening be located within a setback-, nor shall a chain link or barbed wire fence be permitted. - (b) Dumpsters, recycling containers, compactors, large above-ground utility structures and solid waste handling areas are not permitted in any setback or yard and shall be screened from adjacent property and from public view with a minimum 6-foot high solid and finished masonry wall, with closeable gate that shall be 40% 50% open for safety and security purposes.
+An optional wall or fence may be located in the 5-foot planting strip, but the wall shall be no higher than 2 1⁄2 feet - 3 feet in height, and shall be constructed to be between 40% - 50% open, for safety and security purposes.

+- (b) Dumpsters, recycling containers, compactors, large above-ground utility structures and solid waste handling areas are not permitted in any setback or yard and shall be screened from adjacent property and from public view with a minimum 6-foot high solid and finished masonry wall, with closeable gate that shall be 40% 50% open for safety and security purposes.
 In no instance shall a chain link fence or a barbed wire fence be permitted.
 Dumpsters are not permitted in any required setback or yard space.